 The Accelerated Master’s Program in mathematics is designed for students who are mathematics majors, or who are majors in science or engineering with a minor in mathematics.
 A student who is enrolled in this AMP may count 6 credits of Mathematics coursework at or above the 200-level for both the undergraduate and the graduate degrees.
 If interested in the AMP in Mathematics, a student declares this interest in writing to the Director of the Mathematics Graduate Program before taking any courses that he or she would like to count towards both degrees.
 The student should also be sure to inform the course instructors that he or she wishes to participate in these courses at the graduate level.

 Formal application for the Accelerated Master’s Program in mathematics is made during the spring pre-registration period of the student's junior year.
 The student carries out the usual procedure for admission to the M.S.
-Program in mathematics, including submission of letters of recommendation.
+Program in mathematics, including the submission of letters of recommendation.
 Application forms are available online.
 The student's admissions essay must specifically address why the student wishes to enter the Accelerated Master’s Program.
-GREs need not be completed until the fall semester of the applicant's senior year.
+GREs need not to be completed until the fall semester of the applicant's senior year.

 Applicants must achieve the following by the end of their junior year:

 - Completion of Math 21, 22, 52, 121, and 124 with an overall GPA of 3.0 or higher,

 - Completion of Math 241 and Math 242 with grades of B+ or better in each, and

 - Completion of a least two additional 200-level mathematics or statistics courses with grades of B+ or better in each.

 Requirements for Advancement to Candidacy in the AMP

 Students who have been admitted to the Accelerated Master’s Program in mathematics normally advance to candidacy in this program at the end of their senior year.
 This marks the end of their undergraduate curriculum and the beginning of their graduate curriculum.
 The criteria for advancement to candidacy are: